 The Electronics and Computer Science Department has over 40 years' experience of printed functional materials and electronic systems.
 Recently our research has focused on the application of screen, inkjet and dispenser printing to create e-textiles.
-We have had 3 EU, 3 UK MoD, 3 EPSRC and 1 MRC projects to research into textile-compatible printed materials and processes, and their applications.
+We have had 14 major research projects (4 EU, 3 UK MoD, 6 EPSRC and 1 MRC) concerning textile-compatible printed materials and processes, and their applications.
 Applications encompass designer fashion, medical devices, automotive sensors and displays, military fabrics and consumer products.
 Devices such as electroluminescent lamps, heaters, humidity sensors, capacitors, resistors, antennas, bio-potential electrodes and multi-layer printed circuit boards have been demonstrated.
-We have over 40 publications and 1 spin off company ( Smart Fabric Inks Ltd).
+We have over 50 publications and 1 spin off company (Smart Fabric Inks Ltd).
 Full details of our research is given below with links to project web pages and key publications.

 First smart fabrics proposal submitted